 Overall term: 2016 to 2019

-The aim of Tanzania’s National Health Sector Strategic Plan IV (2015 - 2020) is to facilitate universal access to basic health services that meet objective quality criteria and are more closely geared to the needs and expectations of the population.
-However, financial access barriers and substantial quality deficiencies in health care are impeding the achievement of this goal.
-Barely one fifth of the population is covered by health insurance or uses a community-based prepayment scheme.
-Health services are not subjected to systematic quality assurance.
-Likewise, binding quality standards and uniform assessment and quality reporting systems have not yet been established.
-While important basic conditions are now in place in the administrations, the implementation of the decentralisation reforms is only making slow progress.
-In summary, the population still lacks access to quality health services.
+Tanzania’s National Health Sector Strategic Plan (2015 – 2020) aims to facilitate access for the country’s 50 million people to basic health services that meet objective quality criteria and are more strongly geared to the needs and expectations of the population.
+However, financial access barriers and considerable deficits in the quality of health facilities are impeding the achievement of this goal.
+Barely one fifth of the population has health insurance or uses a community-based prepayment scheme.
+The health services are not subjected to systematic quality assurance.
+Binding quality standards and uniform assessment and quality-related reporting systems have not yet been established.
+While important basic conditions are now in place in the administrations, the implementation of the decentralisation reforms is making only very slow progress.
+The population still lacks access to quality-assured health services.

-The entire population of Tanzania will benefit from the national reforms, while the seven million inhabitants of Tanga, Mbeya, Mtwara and Lindi will benefit from the support directly provided by the programme.
-The proportion of poor people in these regions is very high (40 per cent), as is the share of children and youth.
-More than two thirds of the population is below the age of 25.
+The entire population of Tanzania will benefit from the national reforms while the seven million inhabitants of Lindi, Mtwara, Tanga and Mbeya will benefit from the support for the partner regions.
+The proportion of poor people in these regions, at 40 per cent, is very high, as is the share of children and youth.
+Over two thirds of the population is below the age of 25.